-Whether your organization is U.S.-based or operating exclusively within the confines of U.S. borders, cyberthreats can come from anywhere in the world and impact your operations.
+Whether your organization is U.S.-based or operating exclusively within the confines of U.S. borders, cyber threats can come from anywhere in the world and impact your operations.
 The harrowing conflict erupting with the Russian military and cyberattacks on Ukraine may spark a spillover of cyberattack activity against the world, including U.S. organizations and critical infrastructure.

 A Harvard Business Review article updated today summarizes this situation well: “Conflict in Ukraine presents perhaps the most acute cyber risk U.S. and western corporations have ever faced.
 Invasion by Russia would lead to the most comprehensive and dramatic sanctions ever imposed on Russia, which views such measures as economic warfare.
 Russia will not stand by, but will instead respond asymmetrically using its considerable cyber capability.”

-At this time there are no specific threats to our customers, but we maintain a heightened monitoring posture for the foreseeable future.
+At this time there are no specific threats to our clients, but we maintain a heightened monitoring posture for the foreseeable future.
 Pondurance threat hunters are aware of geopolitical concerns and are watching environments for malicious activity related to these events.

-To protect your networks we are monitoring any unusual activity, especially from world regions outside of normal operations, as well as hunting for indicators of compromise associated with previous Russian malware activity on Ukrainian networks.
+To protect your networks, we are monitoring any unusual activity, especially from world regions outside of normal operations, as well as hunting for indicators of compromise associated with previous Russian malware activity on Ukrainian networks.

 In accordance with the Department of Homeland Security Shield’s Up program this morning, we recommend that all organizations take the following actions on their systems and networks: